 Motive Financial is not currently available for residents of Quebec

 Alterna Bank’s high-interest e-savings account comes with 2.50% interest rate.
 Like the other accounts on this list, there are no monthly fees and additional benefits include no minimum balance, unlimited Interac e-transfers, as well as free, unlimited bill payments and transfers.
 Potential customers will also take satisfaction in knowing that eligible deposits are ensured through CDIC.

 Alterna Bank’s high-interest e-savings account is available to all Canadian citizens.

-Oaken Financial’s Oaken Savings Account also offers an interest rate of 1.15% which, while not the highest rate available to Canadians, is still quite reasonable.
-Unsurprisingly, the Oaken Savings Account has no monthly fees, no minimum balance requirement, and offers unlimited transactions.
+Oaken Financial’s Oaken Savings Account also offers an excellent interest rate at this time of 3.40%.
+The Oaken Savings Account has no monthly fees, no minimum balance requirement, and offers unlimited transactions.
 Oaken Financial is also insured by CDIC, so you know that your money is safe.
 It’s a basic account, but still a good choice for Canadians looking for good rates on a high-interest savings account.Oaken Financial products are available to all Canadian citizens.

 Everyone needs a Savings account, so you may as well choose a savings account with high-interest.
 Whether your needs are long-term, mid-term, or short-term, a high interest savings account really is a smart place to keep your money.
 Hopefully, after reading about the differences of these high-interest savings accounts in Canada, you’ll have a better idea of which option is best suited to your financial interests and needs.